pmitev/UPPMAX-Singularity-workshop/docs/indirect-call.md

 Wed Mar 23 08:23:42 Europe 2022
 ```

 Note, that the time zone in the container is different from the one on your/my computer.
-I have my computer in CET (Central European Time) and the container defaults to "Europe" and one hour later than CET.
+I have my computer in CET (Central European Time) and the container defaults to "Europe" - one hour behind CET.

 Here is one more example, by runing the container on a CentOS computer.